T

 neighborhood

-Wander through the ancient alleys of Old Jaffa, a historic port city with a rich past.
-Discover charming art galleries, boutique shops, and enjoy stunning views of the Tel Aviv coastline.
+Wander through the ancient alleys of Old Jaffa, a historic port city with a unique blend of Arab and Jewish cultures.
+Discover art galleries, charming boutiques, and enjoy panoramic views of the Mediterranean Sea and modern Tel Aviv.

 2. Midday